felixfreyer/keybow-boilerplate-manager/README.md

 The original Pimoroni Keybow firmware must be installed.
 After that the content of the lua directory needs to be copied to the root directory of the SD card.

 ### Mac Software
 By default, the shell script needs to be stored in the directory Developer/keybow-boilerplate-manager/shell/ on your Mac.
 To change this, just replace the path in the operations.lua file.
 Since the keybow is recognized as a hid device with qwerty layout, i needed to adjust the path string for my german qwertz keyboard layout.
-If you use a US/UK layout, make sure you adjust the path string ( & is /  and - is / ).
+If you use a US/UK layout, make sure you adjust the path string ( & is /  and - is /  an y is z).

 The web interface can be run on MAMP and the required database sql file can be imported with phpMyAdmin.